briancohan/superpowers-kata/README.md

 ## pytest has trouble with standard collection types

 I had a function signature of `def announce(scores: list[int]) -> str:`.
-WHen running pytest, this caused an error of:
+When running pytest, this caused an error of:

     ~~~~~ ERROR collecting src/kata-01-tennis/test_kata.py ~~~~~
     src/kata-01-tennis/test_kata.py:2: in <module>